aayushverma19/code-review/statsic code/poc.md

 ```

 > [!NOTE]
-> The default username and password are admin and admin respectively.
+>* The default username and password are admin and admin respectively.
+>* Make sure that the server security group allows traffic to default sonarqube port 9000.

 ![image](https://github.com/user-attachments/assets/861bb0fb-5295-4fc2-9670-d6c1395a2fcd)